BrainMorph: A Foundational Keypoint Model for Robust and Flexible Brain MRI Registration: Introduction

 In this work, we extend the KeyMorph framework into a general-purpose tool for brain MRI registration.
 Although the literature on deep-learning-based registration methods has been widely explored and many tools exist with support for brain MRIs~\citep{avants2008syn,konstantinos_ntatsis-proc-scipy-2023,hoffmann2022synthmorph}, most works focus on cross-subject pairwise registration on healthy subjects with skull-stripped images.
 Groupwise registration and support for non-skull-stripped and diseased subjects is often ignored, or is prohibitively slow or memory-intensive~\citep{konstantinos_ntatsis-proc-scipy-2023}.
 Often, the tools that do exist require time-consuming preprocessing steps like skullstripping and pre-affine registration~\citep{balakrishnan2019voxelmorph,hoffmann2022synthmorph}.
 In short, there is a lack of software tools for brain MRIs which is capable of supporting registration across a wide swath of use cases, including healthy and diseased subjects, pairwise/longitudinal/groupwise registration, and minimal assumptions on preprocessing (like skullstripping).

-Table~\ref{tab:summary_of_features} summarizes the capabilities of our tool, which we call {\modelnames}.
+We refer to our proposed tool as {\modelnames}. \modelnames{} is a tool built on the KeyMorph framework that is trained on a massive dataset of over 100,000 volumes consisting of both skull-stripped and non-skull-stripped data of diseased and normal subjects in a variety of MRI modalities.
 Our tool supports rigid, affine, and nonlinear registration.
-It is trained, and thus works ``out-of-the-box'', on both skull-stripped and non-skull-stripped data of diseased and normal subjects in a variety of MRI modalities.
 In addition to pairwise registration, we introduce a novel and memory-efficient approach to groupwise registration and demonstrate the superiority and scalability of our approach in population-level and longitudinal settings.
-All code and models are available at \texttt{https://github.com/alanqrwang/brainmorph}.
+All code and models are available at: \\ \texttt{https://github.com/alanqrwang/brainmorph}.

+This work builds on previous works on KeyMorph~\citep{yu2022keymorph,wang2023keymorph} in the following ways: \begin{enumerate} \item We scale up training of the KeyMorph framework on a massive dataset of over 100,000 volumes at 1mm isotropic resolution, enabling our resulting model to be robust to full-resolution skull-stripped and non-skull-stripped data, a variety of MRI modalities, and diseased and normal subjects. \item We introduce a groupwise registration algorithm operating on the learned keypoints that is scalable and memory efficient. \item We provide code and all model variants such that our models can be used as a tool for the research community. \end{enumerate}